exercism/erlang/SETUP.md

-The benefit of this is that reviewers can see against which test version an iteration was written if, for example, a previously posted solution does not pass current tests.
+The benefit of this is that reviewers can see against which test version an iteration was written if, for example, a previously posted solution does not solve the current problem or passes current tests.

 ## Questions?